werf/werf/docs/pages_en/usage/deploy/charts.md

 ### Including dependent local charts

-You can add dependent local charts (or bundles) by placing them in the `charts` directory of the parent chart.
+You can add dependent local charts by placing them in the `charts` directory of the parent chart.
 In this case, manifests will be generated for both parent and dependent charts, and then merged together for further deployment.
 No additional configuration is required.

 Here is an example of a main chart with local dependent charts: